PrivacyTestDriver/phishphillet/docs/_posts/2022-12-01-phisher-pride.md

 	 8HR0NVWvPUjzQ==
 </pre>

 At first glance it seems the email came straight from TransUnion, specifically from the host called `em-tuci.transunion.com`.
-But, then we find the most interesting entry in the above header exerpt (which I highlited):
+But, then we find the most interesting entry in the above header except (which I highlighted):

 `Received: from mta-210-36.sparkpostmail.com (mta-210-36.sparkpostmail.com.
 [147.253.210.36])`

 It seems this email came from `mta-210-36.sparkpostmail.com`, whose IP (`147.253.210.36`) has been whitelisted by `bounce.em-tuci.transunion.com` as a sender.
-From there it ends up in the Clueless's gmail account relying on transunion's server's relationship with google's.
+From there it ends up in the Clueless's gmail account relying on TransUnion server's relationship with google's.

 ### But, who is SparkPost?
 Short version, it is a